 - channel (str) The can interface identifier.
-Expected type is backend dependent. - can filters See set filters() for details. - kwargs (dict) Any backend dependent configurations are passed in this dictionary
+Expected type is backend dependent.

+- can_filters See set_filters() for details.

+- kwargs (dict) Any backend dependent configurations are passed in this dictionary

+- port (int)

+- hop_limit(int)

+- receive_own_messages (bool)

+- fd (bool)

-- ValueError If parameters are out of range - can.CanInterfaceNotImplementedError If the driver cannot be accessed - can.CanInitializationError If the bus cannot be initialized
+- ValueError If parameters are out of range - CanInterfaceNotImplementedError If the driver cannot be accessed - CanInitializationError If the bus cannot be initialized